Search

 Height 15mm

-Off Three Kings Islands 622 metres.
-Off Antipodes and Bounty Islands.
-Also New South Wales and South Australia
+Middlesex Bank, Three Kings Islands, northern North Island, Challenger Plateau, Antipodes, Bounty Islands and Chatham Islands.
+Also New South Wales and South Australia, from 94-805m

 Height 5mm, Width 3mm